lawrennd/old_talks/_uq/includes/mountain-car-multi-fidelity-introduction.md

 covariance means that if
 $\mappingFunction_{0}\left(\inputVector\right)$ and
 $\left\{\delta_i\left(\inputVector \right)\right\}_{i=1}^m$ are all
-Gaussian processes, then the process over all fidelities of simuation will be a joint Gaussian process.}
+Gaussian processes, then the process over all fidelities of simulation will be a joint Gaussian process.}

 \notes{But with deep Gaussian processes we can consider the form}
 $$
 \mappingFunction_i\left(\inputVector\right) = \mappingFunctionTwo_{i}\left(\mappingFunction_{i-1}\left(\inputVector\right)\right) + \delta_i\left(\inputVector \right),
 $$
-\notes{where the low fidelity representation is non linearly transformed by $\mappingFunctionTwo(\cdot)$ before use in the process.
+\notes{where the low fidelity representation is nonlinearly transformed by $\mappingFunctionTwo(\cdot)$ before use in the process.
 This is the approach taken in @Perdikaris:multifidelity17.
 But once we accept that these models can be composed, a highly flexible framework can emerge.
-A key point is that the data enters the model at different levels, and represents different aspects.
-For example these correspond to the two fidelities of the mountain car simulator.}
+A key point is that the data enters the model at different levels and represents different aspects.
+For example, these correspond to the two fidelities of the mountain car simulator.}

-\notes{We start by sampling both of them at 250 random input locations.}
+\notes{We start by sampling both at 250 random input locations.}

 \setupcode{import gym}
 \code{env = gym.make('MountainCarContinuous-v0')}